-&lt;sup>3 Areas of the Republic of Cyprus under the effective control of the Government of the Republic of Cyprus.
-For the purposes of this programme:
+2 Areas of the Republic of Cyprus under the effective control of the Government of the Republic of Cyprus.
+3 A small CSO, for the purposes of this programme, is defined as one whose average turnover over the past two years does not exceed €40,000.